soniclavier/bigdata-notebook/_posts/2016-01-10-spark_getting_started.markdown

 scala>
 {% endhighlight %}

 Spark setup is complete.
-Thanks for reading.
+Thanks for reading.<br/>
 <a href="http://vishnuviswanath.com/">Home</a>